Maximizing Your Secure Score: A Guide for IT Professionals

 Three forces make this score critical right now:

 • Cyber insurance requirements.
-Insurers now request live EDR telemetry and posture data during renewals.
+Insurers now request live endpoint detection telemetry and posture data during renewals.
 A Secure Score below 60% signals risk that drives premiums up.

 • Regulatory pressure.
 The FTC Safeguards Rule mandates MFA, encryption, and continuous monitoring for mortgage lenders.
-Each requirement maps directly to Secure Score recommendations.
+Each requirement maps directly to Secure Score recommendations inside Microsoft Defender and Microsoft Purview.

 • Vendor trust.
 Warehouse lenders and correspondent partners increasingly treat Secure Score as a prerequisite for doing business.
-A LevelBlue analysis predicted that Secure Score will become a minimum requirement for procurement and supply chain inclusion.
+Procurement teams now ask for the number before issuing a counterparty agreement.

 Step-by-Step: Raising Your Secure Score